Women: The New Faces of Mesothelioma

 Through her story, she hopes to raise awareness that mesothelioma can happen to anyone, regardless of age, gender or work history.

 I always try to stress to people that it’s real and can happen.
-My life was predetermined at one year old that I was going to get sick and going to die.Raeleen MinchukPeritoneal mesothelioma survivor diagnosed in 2014
+My life was predetermined at 1 year old that I was going to get sick and going to die.Raeleen MinchukPeritoneal mesothelioma survivor diagnosed in 2014

 She now lives every day focusing on the positives in life, not knowing if or when the cancer will return.